 Magazines, Newspapers and other periodicals are available for browsing.
 Over 1700 electronic periodicals are available online

-development, curriculum units and activities, and pedagogy.
-These items are shelved in the Staff Work
+and activities, and pedagogy.
+The print items are shelved in the Staff Work

 Area of the Media Center and are indexed in Destiny, the web-based electronic catalog of all Media Center